ramyozi/gimme-what-lee-got-back/README.md

 Instead of being just a static library or marketplace, **Gimme What Lee Got** focuses on:

-- Cataloging: Store and organize products/services/content.
+- Cataloging: Store and organize a wide range of items including products, books, comics, articles, services, and media content.
 - Recommendations: Suggest items to users based on what others like, trends, or similarity (AI-driven).
-- Community-driven discovery: If Lee liked it, maybe you will too.
+- Community-driven discovery: If Your friend liked it, maybe you will too.

 ### Why this project?